 Mode The mode must be set to Infrastructure (rather than Ad-hoc) Access points only operate in Infrastructure mode.
 SSID (ESSID) This must match the value used on the Wireless Router.
+The default value is Wireless .
 Note!
 The SSID is case sensitive.
-Wireless By default, Wireless security on the Wireless Router is disabled.
-Security If Wireless security remains disabled on the Wireless Router, all stations must have wireless security disabled.
+Wireless Security By default, Wireless security on the Wireless Router is disabled.
+If Wireless security remains disabled on the Wireless Router, all stations must have wireless security disabled.
 If Wireless security is enabled on the Wireless Router, each station must use the same settings as the Wireless Router.